Monnify/AndroidSDK/README.md

 # AndroidSDK
-A guide on the integration of the Monnify Android SDK
+An Integration Guide for the Monnify Android SDK